GenesisVision/gv-api-web/docs/ManagerApi.md

 <a name="v10ManagerFundsByIdWithdrawByPercentPost"></a>
 # **v10ManagerFundsByIdWithdrawByPercentPost**
-> v10ManagerFundsByIdWithdrawByPercentPost(id, percent, authorization)
+> v10ManagerFundsByIdWithdrawByPercentPost(id, percent, authorization, opts)

 Withdraw from fund.
-Percent is % of investor total money.
+Percent is % of manager total money.
+Withdraw in GVT if currency is empty

 ### Example
 ```javascript